Katarina-Poole/Spatial-Audio-Metrics/docs/support.rst

 Support
 =================================================

-Check out the github page for pull requests
+Check out the github page to submit any issues: https://github.com/Katarina-Poole/Spatial-Audio-Metrics